Lilian Garcia: World Wrestling Federation/Entertainment (1999–2010)

-Garcia sang the national anthem of the United States of America for the first time on February 11, 2000, at a house show in Denver, Colorado.
+Garcia sang the national anthem of the United States for the first time on February 11, 2000, at a house show in Denver, Colorado.
 After hearing that she did a great job, Chairman and CEO Vince McMahon had her sing the anthem before Raw went on the air on February 14, 2000, in San Jose, California.
 Impressed with her performance, McMahon then had Garcia sing the anthem every week before Raw.
 Her first televised performance aired on April 2, 2000, where she opened WrestleMania 2000 in Anaheim, California.
-Following the September 11 attacks, Garcia sang "The Star-Spangled Banner" on the September 13, 2001, episode of SmackDown!,.
+Following the September 11 attacks, Garcia sang "The Star-Spangled Banner" on the September 13, 2001, episode of SmackDown!.
 In the course of the evening, Garcia commented on the attacks, saying "Well, to say the least, this has been a real roller coaster of a week.
 And especially because I live in New York City.
 I have loved ones there, and I'm just very fortunate and very glad that a specific one didn't get to go to his meeting at 8:30 in the morning that he was supposed to be at the Twin Towers, and so I thank God for that, and I still don't know about a lot of my friends.
 I have, we'll be finding out, I guess, little by little.
 I pray for everybody there..."

 In August 2002, García briefly feuded with rival announcer Howard Finkel after Finkel left her to be decimated by 3-Minute Warning, culminating in an "evening gown versus tuxedo match" that Garcia won with the assistance of Stacy Keibler and Trish Stratus.
 During the Memorial Day episode of Raw on May 26, 2003, Garcia was singing "America the Beautiful" to the crowd when she was interrupted by La Résistance members Sylvain Grenier and René Duprée as they insulted America saying they should've been more like the French and they mocked the American people by calling them "fat and ugly".
 Just then, Garcia's friend, co-general manager Stone Cold Steve Austin came down to the ring and tossed Grenier out of the ring and delivered a Stunner to Duprée.
 After the two Frenchmen walked out of the ring, Austin sang "America the Beautiful" with Garcia and the two celebrated with a beer bash.
 During the November 24 episode of Raw, Garcia announced Trish Stratus as the winner of a bra and panties match over Jackie Gayda.
 Infuriated, Gayda stripped Garcia down to her black bra.